 Tip: To avoid potential problems, you should paint the material to the normal or front side of the SketchUp face.
-The default color of a blue on the reverse or back side.
+The default color of a SketchUp face is white on the normal or front side and blue on the reverse or back side.